 What is the medical assistant salary and job outlook?

-In 2017, medical assistants earned an average of $32,480 per year according to the BLS.*
+In 2021, medical assistants earned a median annual salary of $37,190 according to the BLS.*

-The job outlook for medical assistants is excellent, with employment opportunities expected to grow at a rate of 29 percent through 2026, which is much faster than the average occupation.
+The job outlook for medical assistants is excellent, with employment of medical assistants projected to grow at a rate of 18 percent from 2020 through 2030, which is much faster than the projected national average for all occupations.